vsespb/mt-aws-glacier/README.md

 ## Important bugs/missed features

 * chunk size hardcoded as 2MB
+* Only multipart upload implemented, no plain upload
 * number of children hardcoded
 * Retrieval works as proof-of-concept, so you can't initiate retrieve job twice (until previous job is completed)
 * No way to specify SNS topic
+* HTTP only, no way to configure HTTPS yet (however it works fine in HTTPS mode)
+* Internal refractoring needed, no comments in source yet, unit tests not published

+## Installation

+* Install the following CPAN modules:

+				LWP::UserAgent JSON::XS

+that's all

+* in case you use HTTPS, also install

+				LWP::Protocol::https

+* Some CPAN modules better install as OS packages

+				libjson-xs-perl liblwp-protocol-https-perl liburi-perl

 ## Usage